 - where the assets are subject to claw-back (see Section III.iv).

 ii Valid contractual arrangement

-As stated in Section I, we believe that the Norwegian legislature will implement the EU Securitisation Law by cross-reference in Norway.
-Consequently, we expect that the same securitisation rules will apply in Norway as in the rest of the European Economic Area insofar as the relevant subject is regulated by the EU Securitisation Law.
+As stated in Section I, we expect that the new rules on securitisation in Norway will take effect simultaneously with the EU Securitisation Law being implemented in the EEA Agreement.
+At the time of writing, the timing of such implementation is yet unknown.
+Following implementation, the same securitisation rules will apply in Norway as in the rest of the European Economic Area insofar as the relevant subject is regulated by the EU Securitisation Law.

-1 Markus Nilssen is a partner and Vegard Hervig is an associate at Advokatfirmaet BAHR AS.
+1 Markus Nilssen is a partner and Vanessa Kalvenes is a senior associate at Advokatfirmaet BAHR AS.

-2 Act No. 40 of 10 June 1988 on Financing Activity and Financial Institutions (Norwegian: Finansieringsvirksomhetsloven).
+2 Act No. 40 of 10 June 1988 on Financing Activity and Financial Institutions (Finansieringsvirksomhetsloven).

 3 Act No. 17 of 10 April 2015 on Financial Institutions and Financial Groups (Finansforetaksloven).